sesave/ts-quiz-app-backend/README.md

 ## Summary

-Welcome to the Chat Quiz App Backend repository!
+Welcome to the Chat Quiz App repository!
 This backend module, developed using Node.js with Express, powers the interactive and dynamic features of the Chat Quiz App.

 ## Tecnologies
 - Nodejs